Trivivium/devops-2k20/report/REPORT.md

 A noticeable omission from the diagram is the technologies related to containerization and the technologies supporting that (i.e., the operating system).
-These has been omitted since they're a prerequisite of the entire application, but doesn't play a role in the functionality of the application.
+These have been omitted since they're a prerequisite of the entire application, but don't play a role in the functionality of the application.

 ## Monitoring & Logging Strategies